nathaneltitane/dextop/README.md

 Services backend and other advanced features that require access to restricted core system directories are bound to fail:
 If you want to run things just like on any other computer, you must root your device to remove those limitations and gain access to all system directories.

-For devices that have not been rooted, you can fake the access to /proc using the -fake flag when launching your user session:
+For devices that have not been rooted, you can proc the access to /proc using the -proc flag when launching your user session:
-This provides a session with fake, static entries that should bypass most errors, but not all of them.
+This provides a session with proc, static entries that should bypass most errors, but not all of them.

 ### To get started, you will need: